mvdbos/vdb-uri/README.md

 Installation
 ------------
+The easiest way to install PHP-Spider is by downloading [vdb-uri.phar](https://github.com/matthijsvandenbos/vdb-uri/bin/vdb-uri.phar).
+Then you only have to require the Phar file to begin using VDB\URI: `require_once '/path/to/vdb-uri.phar';`

-The best way to install VDB\URI is with composer.
+A more flexible way to install VDB\URI is with composer.
+That way you can keep control over which version you use.
 Find it on http://packagist.org under the name `vdb/uri`.

 Usage
 -----